muratk5n/thirdwave/en/README.md

 ---

-The more I perfect my DRIPOVEGX™ (dried poultry veg mix) the sadder it is seeing hunger - can produce 2 days worth of meal for ne person for
-$6, dry, durable, to be shipped anywhere in the world.
-Yet hunger befalls some.

----

 "Former Joint Chiefs chair [Mike Mullen] calls for talks to end Ukraine war..
 Retired Admiral.. said we have to 'do everything we possibly can to try to get to the table to resolve this thing.'"